 Jump to:

 - Invite your guests.
-If you would like your guests to bring a dish, specify what they should bring - salad, side dish, rolls, dessert, etc. Assigning dishes helps to prevent duplicates and ensures that you will not be missing a component of the meal.
+If you would like your guests to bring a dish, specify what they should bring - salad, side dish, rolls, dessert, etc. Assigning dishes helps prevent duplicates and ensures you will not miss a component of the meal.

 - Start planning the menu.
-Make note of what your guests are bringing and what dishes you will be providing.
-Stick with recipes you are familiar with.
+Note what your guests are bringing and what dishes you will be providing.
+Stick with familiar recipes.
 This isn't the time to experiment - that will only add stress!
 Take into consideration any dietary restrictions your guests may have.

 - Start making the grocery shopping list.
 Go through the recipes for the dishes you plan to make and prepare a thorough grocery list.
 Keep adding to this list as your menu takes shape.